exhibition

 • Siamak Filizadeh.
 Born to be Pawns

-Erarta Museum of Contemporary Art presents an exhibition by the Iranian artist Siamak Filizadeh whose truly theatrical artworks feature all currently relevant narratives unfolding simultaneously
+Erarta Museum of Contemporary Art presented an exhibition by the Iranian artist Siamak Filizadeh whose truly theatrical artworks feature all currently relevant narratives unfolding simultaneously

 • © All rights reserved by Siamak Filizadeh